 Figure 23.
 Measurement of CO_2 flux in an ITEX-hexagon open-top chamber with a measuring chamber (PMC) fitted with a TRP-2 probe connected to the EGM4.
+This setup resembles the "old" instrument and probe, though the setup with the new EGM5 and TRP-3 probe is similar.
 The black plastic bag is used for dark (respiration) measurements.